History of FIFA: Beginnings

 These statutes came into effect on 1 September 1905, decided by the founding members and Germany.
 The first FIFA Congress was held on 23 May 1904 – Maurice Robert Guérin was elected president, Victor E. Schneider of Switzerland and Carl Anton Wilhelm Hirschmann of the Netherlands were made vice-presidents, and Louis Muhlinghaus of Belgium was appointed secretary and treasurer with the help of Ludvig Sylow of Denmark.

 Early attempts at the organisation of a tournament began, but without the British countries, this failed.
 England, however, joined on 14 April 1905, thanks to great efforts by Baron Edouard de Laveleye who was made the first honorary member of FIFA.
 In 1906, Daniel Burley Woolfall took over as president, making strides to uniformity in the globe's laws.

 FIFA continued to expand in federations and influence, being able to monopolise international matches.
 However, its organizational skills were still not refined, and it was the Football Association which organised the football tournaments at the 1908 and 1912 Olympic Games, both won by Great Britain.

+Also during those years it briefly faced the appearance of a new rival international governing body, the UIAFA, which finally did not consolidate and disappeared, prevailing FIFA.

 In 1909, South Africa (the first non-European member) joined, and Argentina and Chile followed in 1912.
 The United States and Canada entered just before World War I in 1913.